April 23rd 2014

 When Castra II was finally terraformed, Ivar Messer had already ascended to the newly created position of Prime Citizen.
 He wasted no time allocating resources to build up Castra II as a source of reinforcements for the military at Hadrian as well as a staging area for an invasion into Xi’An territory, should the opportunity ever present itself.

 When the Messers fell, military tensions turned to diplomatic relations.
-Tohil and Oya became part of the Empire when the Perry Line was divided into the Transitional Systems.
+Oya became part of the Empire when the Perry Line was divided into the Transitional Systems.
 Very quickly, the military on Castra discovered that they weren’t the front line anymore.
 In 2789, the military scaled back their presence to reopen the system for civilians, even repurposing most of the military structures for public use.

 Built atop Ulysses Peak, Sherman served as the primary launch point for the heavy bombers that would maintain a constant vigil near the jump points into Xi’An territory.
 A majority of the base has now been demilitarized for civilian use, transforming the Navy’s landing pads and mechanic bays into the primary landing zone for traffic entering and leaving the planet.